-The best Almond Flour Thumbprint Cookies that are grain-free, refined sugar-free, and absolutely delicious!
-A slightly crispy, buttery cookie base with your choice of jam filling.
+The best Almond Flour Thumbprint Cookies that are gluten-free, made with 6 ingredients and have slightly crispy, buttery cookie base with your choice of jam filling.

 Almond flour thumbprint cookies with raspberry and peach jam.